edgedb/easy-edgedb/chapter4/index.md

 There are two others that are almost the same as `cal::local_datetime`:

 - `cal::local_time`, when you only need to know the time of day, and
-- `cal::local_date`, when you only need to know the month and the day.
+- `cal::local_date`, when you only need to know the month, the day, and year.

 We'll start with `cal::local_time` first.